-One of the objectives of the National Forage & Grasslands Curriculum (NFGC) was to provide lessons that are in a relatively standardized format.
-The outline below summarizes the format that was used for lessons of the NFGC.
+One of the objectives of the National Forage & Grasslands Curriculum is to provide lessons that are in a relatively standardized format.
+The outline below summarizes the format that will be used for lessons that become part of the National Forage & Grasslands Curriculum.

 - Overview or Synopsis of the Lesson